-- Stay in the shade as much as possible.
+- Stay in the shade and avoid the middle of the day sun as much as possible to decrease harmful sun exposure.

 - Always apply sunscreen with a sun protection factor (SPF) of at least 15.